 Food insecurity refers to the USDA’s measure of lack of regular access to nutritional food for an active and healthy life.
-The food insecurity rate in Wayne County is 12.5 percent of the total population, and the child food insecurity rate is 20.8 percent.
+Feeding America estimates that the food insecurity rate in Wayne County is 12.7% of the total population, 14,690 individuals.
+The child food insecurity rate is 15.5%, 4,400 children.

 Your Foodbank’s Response

 In 2021, your Foodbank distributed 1,596,084 pounds of food and essential items to families in need in Wayne County, the equivalent of 1,291,623 meals.
 Of that, 352,458 pounds was fresh, nutritious produce, which was distributed for free.